poynt/developer/_posts/2015-05-19-activate-poynt-terminal.md

 9. Once you activate the device, you will be automatically logged into the device.
 From the Launcher screen, tap on Poynt Terminal or Register apps to try out the default applications.

 At this point, your device is ready for development and testing.
-Refer to <a href="/developer/tut/assign-catalog-to-poynt-register.html">Create and Assign catalog to Poynt Register</a> for information on how you can setup a catalog for the Register app.
+If there is a system update available refer to <a href="/developer/tut/updating-poynt-terminal.html">Update Poynt Terminal</a>.
+Otherwise, <a href="/developer/tut/assign-catalog-to-poynt-register.html">Create and Assign catalog to Poynt Register</a>.